The Optometrist's Guide to Roth IRA and How to do a Backdoor Roth

 Step 5: Select your investment funds within your Roth IRA

-Remember to buy your funds once you have the $7,000 in the money market.
+Remember to buy your funds once you have the $7,500 in the money market.
 BUY YOUR INVESTMENT FUNDS.
 Think of your Roth IRA as an additional retirement accounts, so choose your investments accordingly.

 Financial Reminder

 "Please remember that once you convert money market fund (basically cash) from your Trad IRA to Roth IRA, you actually have to chose + BUY the Index Funds like a Vanguard Total Stock Index (VTI) for it to grow.
-It is surprisingly too commonplace to see many optometrists who are shocked why their Roth IRA return 0% for the last 5 years because they forgot to select the investments"
+It is surprisingly too commonplace to see many doctors who are shocked why their Roth IRA return 0% for the last 5 years because they forgot to select the investments"

 Step 6: Repeat for your Spouse (if applicable)

-If you are married and file jointly, then your spouse can also do a backdoor Roth for an additional $7,000 even if he or she doesn't have an earned income.
+If you are married and file jointly, then your spouse can also do a backdoor Roth for an additional $7,500 even if he or she doesn't have an earned income.

 Step 7: Fill out Form 8606 in your 1050 during your tax season